CleverCloud/doc.clever-cloud.com/_posts/node/2012-05-07-node-dependencies.md

 # Describing package.json

-For every Node.js application you want to deploy on the Clever Cloud, you need to provide a `package.json` file at the root of your project’s directory.
+For every Node.js application you want to deploy on the Clever Cloud, you need to provide a `package.json` file at the root of your project’s directory, even if your app has no dependencies.

 The package.json should *at least* contain the following fields: